Mühle R41 Review – Man it gives a Close Shave

 Twist

 The R41 Twist is the same length as the Grande (107 mm).
-The main difference is that the razor head is removed when twisting the bottom cap off.
+The main difference is that the razor head is removed when the bottom cap is twisted off.
 It’s a two-piece razor rather than three.

 Dimension: 41 mm (W) x 107 mm (L)